Updated on December 16th, 2022 by Nate Parsh

 Whether a company should pay a dividend depends on many factors.
 Thousands of publicly-traded companies pay dividends to shareholders, and some have maintained long histories of raising their dividends yearly.

 Companies don’t decide to begin paying a dividend in a vacuum.
 There are many issues to be considered before returning capital to shareholders with a dividend.
 Still, many companies pay dividends to shareholders; some have even managed to pay and increase dividends for decades.

-The decision whether a company should pay a dividend is a complex one.
-Dividends can be a major part of a company’s capital allocation strategy.
-For example, the Dividend Aristocrats are a group of 53 stocks in the S&P 500 that have raised their dividends for 25+ years in a row.
+For example, the Dividend Aristocrats are a select group of 65 stocks in the S&P 500 that have raised their dividends for 25+ years in a row.

-Netflix is a media giant, with more than 130 million memberships in over 190 countries around the world.
-Netflix offers a wide variety of second-run television shows and movies, and also produces its own original content.
+With more than 223 million members spread out over nearly 200 countries, Netflix is a media giant.
+While Netflix does offer a wide variety of second-run television programming and movies, the company also produces its own original content.

 Reasons For Paying A Dividend

 Many companies pay dividends as they are an important part of their capital allocation programs.
 Some companies, such as Dividend Aristocrats like Coca-Cola (KO) and Johnson & Johnson (JNJ), have increased their dividends for several consecutive decades.
 In fact, both Coca-Cola and J&J are members of the exclusive Dividend Kings list.

 Even companies that have been historically reluctant to pay dividends have begun to do so in recent years.
 This is particularly true among technology companies, which used to spend heavily to grow their businesses but now have started to use dividends as a way to return capital to shareholders.
 Companies like Apple (AAPL) and Cisco Systems (CSCO) have initiated dividends in the last decade because their shareholder bases demanded a dividend, and their business models generated consistent free cash flow.